Menu

 Are microplastics dangerous?

 The honest answer is: the research is concerning but causation in humans has not been fully established.
 What is confirmed is that microplastics are now found in human blood, lungs, brain tissue, arterial plaque, testicular tissue, and placenta.
-The most significant study to date — Marfella et al. (2024) in the New England Journal of Medicine — found that people with microplastics in their arterial plaque had a 4.5× higher risk of heart attack, stroke, or death over three years.
+The most significant study to date — Marfella et al. (2024) in the New England Journal of Medicine — found that people with microplastics in their arterial plaque had a 4.5× higher risk of heart attack, stroke, or death over a mean 34-month follow-up.
 However, this was an observational study and cannot prove that microplastics directly caused these events.
 The scientific consensus is that presence is well-established, health effects are strongly suspected, and causation is still being investigated.

 Can you remove microplastics from your body?